Aequivinius/age_mentions/readme.md

 * now it took me about 4 h for the 4% I'm through.
+I'm at line 66 now of MS-reddit.

 * From the files in `data`, extract `portal_url` (which serves as ID) and `text_raw`.